File System

 Where to use them

-Most (and new) DVD players “ignore” the ISO9660 altogether and read the UDF.
+Most (and new) DVD players “ignore” the ISO9660 altogether and read the UDF file system.

 Most portable players, including car systems, use ISO9660 Level 2, while some of them can read Joliet.